HOW TO APPLY

 While you are not required to have an FSA ID to complete and submit a FAFSA on the Web application, it is the fastest way to sign your application and have it processed.

-- 3. Log in to FAFSA and Apply
+- 3. Log in to FAFSA & Apply

-- Print out the FAFSA confirmation page that appears after submitting your FAFSA to obtain for your records
+- Print out the FAFSA confirmation page that appears after submitting your FAFSA and retain for your records

-Be sure to regularly monitor your Gulf Coast State College student email
+Regularly monitor your Gulf Coast State College student email and Lighthouse account by visiting https://mygcsc.gulfcoast.edu

 - Important updates, notifications and Financial Aid correspondence will be sent to your Gulf Coast State College student email